chrisb13/mkmov/docs/usage.rst

 Functionality as follows:
 ::
-    MkMov v0.4
     This is a python package for making movies.
 It has four things it can do:
     [T1] movie of a netCDF file plotting contourf output (see "python mkmov.py 2d -h");
     [T2] movie of a netCDF file plotting slices of a 3d variable as a 3d cube (see "python mkmov.py 3dcube -h");
     [T3] movie of a netCDF file plotting a 2d variable as a 3d surface (see "python mkmov.py 3dsurf -h");
     [T4] stitch a list of png files into a movie ("see python mkmov.py stitch -h").
-    [T5] movie of two netCDF files plotting quiver of U/V fields from a C-grid

     Usage:
         mkmov.py -h --help